Bachina-Pranav/Gutenberg_Project/chapters/Part2-chapter7.md

 his voice, which was beginning to break prematurely and sometimes boomed in a peculiar way), or he would attempt a snivelling note of pathos in his efforts to get more than his share.
-His mother was quite ready to give him more than Free eBooks at Planet eBook.com 205 his share.
+His mother was quite ready to give him more than his share.
 She took it for granted that he, ‘the boy’, should have the biggest portion; but however much she gave him he invariably demanded more.
 At every meal she would beseech him not to be selfish and to remember that his little sister was sick and also needed food, but it was no use.
 He